All Episodes

 Who says these Yemenis don't have a great sense of humor?

-Yemen's government said Tuesday that the US should have shared its warnings about the Nigerian suspect in the botched Christmas Day airline attack and said it was tightening restrictions on student visas, like the one that allowed the young man to enter the country.
+Yemen's government said Tuesday that the U.S. should have shared its warnings about the Nigerian suspect in the botched Christmas Day airline attack and said it was tightening restrictions on student visas like the one that allowed the young man to enter the country.

 We thought he was perfectly respectable.

-If the State Department uh of the Great Satan says he's bona fide, who are we to question it?
+If the State Department of the Great Satan says he's bona fide, who are we to question it?

-Investigators said he spent at least part of the time studying Arabic at a school in the capital of Sanah, where students and administrators described him as friendly and outgoing with no overtly extremist views.
+Investigators said he spent at least part of the time studying Arabic at a school in the capital of Sana'a, where students and administrators described him as friendly and outgoing with no overtly extremist views.

-Um but this is this is what it's come down to now.
+But this is what it's come down to now.

 The Yemenis are blaming the Americans for not keeping them up to speed on this guy.